-The Governing Body has sole responsibility for admissions to this school and intends to admit 60 pupils at one point of entry to the Reception class in the school year which begins in September 2020.
+The Governing Body has sole responsibility for admissions to this school and intends to admit 60 pupils at one point of entry to the Reception class in September 2023.

 First priority will go to children with a statement of special educational needs (SSEN) or an education health and care plan (EHCP) naming the school.
 Where there are more applications for places than the number available, places will be offered according to the following order of priority.